Keeping Your Food Safe

 • Chill : refrigerate foods quickly after meals

 Food safety is crucial to everyone.
 Many different disease-causing germs can contaminate foods, so there are many different foodborne infections (also called foodborne disease or food poisoning).
 Most of them are infections, caused by a variety of bacteria, viruses, and parasites.
 Harmful toxins and chemicals also can contaminate foods and cause foodborne illness.
-Some of the most common concerns are:
+Some of the most common concerns are: Other germs don’t cause as many illnesses, but when they do, the illnesses are more likely to lead to hospitalization.
+Those germs include:

 For more information about foodborne illness, visit the Food Safety Portal by the CDC.
 To learn more about specific foodborne pathogens and organisms, download the Bad Bug Book published by the FDA.